mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 ![](img/ComputerAlgorithms/Kloosterman1.png)

-By substituting Thistlethwaite's third and fourth phases with his two-phase Domino algorithm, Kloosterman found out that the new 3x3x3 phase 3 remained solvable within 8 moves using the <U, D, R2, L2, F2, B2> move set, and the new 3x3x3 phase 4 could be completed in a maximum of 19 moves within the same move set.
+By substituting Thistlethwaite's third and fourth stages with his two-phase Domino algorithm, Kloosterman found out that the new 3x3x3 phase 3 remained solvable within 8 moves using the <U, D, R2, L2, F2, B2> move set, and the new 3x3x3 phase 4 could be completed in a maximum of 19 moves within the same move set.

 In 1990, following an exhaustive computer-aided search, Kloosterman lowered the phase 4 move count by one, achieving the optimal value of 18.
 He subsequently demonstrated that the overall move count could be further reduced by canceling out moves at the transition between phase 3 and 4.